John-Davidson-8/fem-social-proof-section-master/README.md

 ## Acknowledgments

+Thanks to Florin.Porut06,
-Thanks once again to Alex in the Frontend Mentor community for answering my questions.
+Daniel Moraes Mariz, and AlexKMarshall in the Frontend Mentor community for answering my questions.